wordofwarning/wordofwarning.org/current/2013-domestic/vacuumcleaner/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Leentje Van de Cruys"
+artist: "the vacuum cleaner"
-show: "Kitsch'n Sync"
+show: "Mental"
 artist_size: 1
 show_size: 2
-header_image: "header_domtaps.jpg"
+header_image: "header_mental.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values